 There are a range of software and methods for creating HDR’s out there, with many providing vastly different results.

-This method will generally produce much cleaner results devoid of the issues that plague other HDR editing tools, like ghosting, colour fringing, noise and digital artefacts.
+This method will generally produce much cleaner results devoid of the issues that plague other HDR editing tools, like ghosting, color fringing, noise and digital artifacts.
 Altogether, it provides a much more flexible working file for editing.